kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-07-expose-and-secure-a-workload/apix-07-03-expose-and-secure-workload-jwt.md

 This tutorial shows how to expose and secure services or Functions using API Gateway Controller.
 The Controller reacts to an instance of the APIRule custom resource (CR) and creates an Istio VirtualService and [Oathkeeper Access Rules](https://www.ory.sh/docs/oathkeeper/api-access-rules) according to the details specified in the CR.
 To interact with the secured workloads, the tutorial uses a JWT token.

-You can use it as a follow-up to the [Set up a custom domain for a workload](./apix-02-setup-custom-domain-for-workload.md) tutorial.

 ## Prerequisites

 * [Sample HttpBin service and sample Function](./apix-01-create-workload.md) deployed